WildCodeSchool/2022_09_PHP_Lyon_Le_plateau/README.md

 Welcome fellow gamer !

-This repository is all you ever dreamed as a social (and poor) boardgamer.
+This repository is all you have ever dreamed as a social (and poor) boardgamer.
 It contains a collaborative project called "Le plateau": a MVC based dynamic website that offers a solution to gamers to freely share and borrow boardgames from other members.

 Do you want to join the adventure and help us develop the site?
 Alright !
-You will find belo, instructions to install the project on your local machine.
+You will find instructions to install the project on your local machine below.

 ## Steps